rainbowdesign/OxygenNotIncluded-Mods/README.md

+- **Folder GodTool, Scenarios and Nuclear Mod**
+    An awesome mod that changes the whole game take a look at the folder!

 - **HotterThanLavaMod.dll**

     - The hotter than lava changes **heater and pumps** so **they dont overheat** and changes wolframite and tungsten to not melt.
 It also adds **Mercury as a coolant** that will stay liquid deep into minus degrees.